EffortlessHR

 By H. E. James, MBA

 Talent managers collect a lot of sensitive data.
-From census data to personal contact information, talent and human resources managers manage a great swath of big data.
-With the proliferation of mobile devices in nearly every industry, data becomes more vulnerable to cyber attacks, even if the statistic show most people aren’t worried.
+From census data to personal contact information, talent and human resources managers manage a great swath of even if the statistic show most people aren’t worried.

 Even if the average American isn’t worried about data security, HR professionals should be, and doubly so.
 Employee data encompasses some of the most private information a person can share.
 It is a prime target for cyber attacks, no matter the scale.
 Protecting your customer data through improved network security is one thing, but you should prioritize protecting your own employees’ security as well.